nprapps/bestpractices/README.md

 * Group related names with common prefixes, e.g. `search_query` and `search_address`.
 * Prefer more specific terms to more vague ones.
 If it's an address call it `address`, not `location`.
 * When a function operates on a variable, their naming should be consistent.
 If working with `updates` then `process_updates()`, don't `process_changes()`.
-* Maintain naming conventions between iterables and their iterators: `for update in updates`, not `for record in updates`.
+* Maintain naming conventions between lists and their iterators: `for update in updates`, not `for record in updates`.

 <table>
   <tr><th>Prefer...</th><th>to...</th></tr>